AndreHaueisen/udacity-online-store/README.md

 TOKEN_SECRET=<your_token_secret>
 ```

-2 - Create a database.json in the project's root folder that should contain
+2 - Edit the database.json file in the project's root folder with your database credentials.
+The file should look like this:

 ```
 {